ratemykol/cursor/replit.md

 - June 21, 2025.
 Fixed trader deletion functionality in admin panel by properly handling foreign key constraints for review votes, ratings, and trader badges
 - June 21, 2025.
 Resolved React hooks ordering error in AdminPage component that was causing "Rendered more hooks than during the previous render" crashes
 - June 21, 2025.
 Cleaned database by removing all users except admin and deleting all 134 reviews for fresh platform state
-- June 21, 2025.
-Updated Render deployment configuration to use 'free' PostgreSQL plan instead of deprecated 'starter' plan for compatibility
-- June 21, 2025.
-Created comprehensive cloud deployment documentation with hosting instructions, deployment checklist, and multi-platform configuration guides
-- June 21, 2025.
-Fixed Render deployment build errors by updating render.yaml to use npx commands and correct production server file path
-- June 21, 2025.
-Resolved SESSION_SECRET environment variable requirement for production deployment by adding it to render.yaml and manual deployment guides
 ```

 ## User Preferences